 HMFD is usually mild, and your child will recover within two weeks.
 In the meantime, ensure your child has adequate fluid intake to prevent dehydration.
 In severe cases, certain HMFD disease strains can cause serious complications involving the heart and nervous system, or even result in death.
 See a paediatrician or go to the emergency department immediately if your child shows symptoms of drowsiness, lethargy, irritability and / or recurrent vomiting.

 If you suspect your child to have HMFD, see our paediatrician to confirm the symptoms.
 We will prescribe medications to ease your children’s symptoms, as well as offer advice and precautions for a faster recovery.

 Caused by the varicella-zoster virus, chicken pox is highly contagious and lasts several days.
 The incubation period usually ranges between 10 to 21 days.
 The first sign of chicken pox is usually a fever, followed by the disease’s characteristic small, itchy, and red blisters that develop all over the face and limbs, which may burst when scratched.
 As the symptoms of HFMD are often confused with chicken pox, you should consult us to confirm your child’s condition.

-During your visit; aside from examining your child, we may also conduct laboratory tests to confirm the symptoms.
-The treatment will vary, depending on your child’s age and the symptom severity.
+During your visit, we may also conduct laboratory tests to confirm the symptoms.
+Treatment may vary depending on your child’s age and the severity of the symptoms.
 Children usually respond well to symptomatic treatment, although some may need antiviral medication and antibiotics.